triplecanopy/b-ber/packages/b-ber-create/src/README.md

     Creating projects
       bber create     Start a new project
       bber generate   Create a new chapter.
-Accepts arguments for metadata. bber watch      Preview the project in a browser during development bber build      Create an ePub, mobi, PDF, or all file formats
+Accepts arguments for metadata. bber watch      Preview the publication's contents in a browser bber build      Create an ePub, mobi, PDF, or all file formats

-    Viewing projects
-      bber site     Clone the bber-reader into `site` bber serve    Preview the compiled epub in the bber-reader

   For more information on a command, enter bber <command> --help
 ```